3 Minutes Reading Time

 What I find interesting about this book is that Brooke doesn’t fit the typical abused kid profile.
-She is an A grade student, work part-time at a call centre and even had the time to become a cheerleader.
+She is an A-grade student, works part-time at a call centre and even had the time to become a cheerleader.
 Nobody looking at her will ever suspect her to be from an abusive home.

 The narrative draws the reader in right from the beginning.
 We meet Brooke ready to head to the courtroom.
 This immediately makes the reader wonders why she is there.

 Excellent writing keeps you turning the pages until the very end.
-As a reader you experience all the raw emotions that Brooke experience, holding your breath with her when she hears her father approaching her room.
+As a reader, you experience all the raw emotions that Brooke experiences, holding your breath with her when she hears her father approaching her room.

 We agonize with her about who she can trust and cheer her on testifying against her father in court.

 And we celebrate with her when she lands the job she aims for.

 I find it tragic that Brooke had to go through the trauma of a second trial before justice was served.
 Although in the case of a true story, events are portrayed the way it happens and cannot be changed.